petterhoel/blog/docs/about/README.md

 # What is this then?

-The bits and the pixels.
-So mutch to them.
+The bits and the pixels - so much to them.
 This is where I keep notes I find useful.

-My name is Petter.
+My name is Petter Hoel.
 I work as a developer and I live in Oslo.